Perspective | The 5 biggest little lies tech CEOs told Congress — and us

 But this time in front of the spotlight, some of the claims didn’t work so well.
 I’m not talking about the kind of outright lies that could land Mark Zuckerberg of Facebook, Tim Cook of Apple, Sundar Pichai of Google or Jeff Bezos of Amazon in trouble after taking an oath to tell the truth.
 But members of Congress, especially Democrats who run the committee and shepherded its months-long investigation, came prepared with questions that poked holes in Big Tech’s aging arguments — talking points that might sound reasonable on the surface, but collapse under scrutiny.

 Tech giants’ products may still be very popular with consumers.
-But more and more of us are separating out what we love to do with our smartphone or smart-speaker from the behavior of the company that makes it.
+But more and more of us are separating out what we love to do with our smartphone or smart speaker from the behavior of the company that makes it.

-Here’s the five biggest little lies that I think have run their course.
+Here are the five biggest little lies that I think have run their course.

 1) You’re in control of your data

-Google’s Pichai repeated this tech platitude when pressed by Rep. Val Demings (D-Fl.) over the company’s decision to combine its existing trove of data with the data held by DoubleClick, a big ad network it bought.
+Google’s Pichai repeated this tech platitude when pressed by Rep. Val Demings (D-Fla.) over the company’s decision to combine its existing trove of data with the data held by DoubleClick, a big ad network it bought.
 “We today make it very easy for users to be in control of their data.
 We have simplified their settings,” he said.

-It’s true that Google, along with Facebook and other tech giants, offer consumers lots of privacy knobs and switches.
+It’s true that Google as well as Facebook and other tech giants offer consumers lots of privacy knobs and switches.
 But if you don’t know to use them — and if they’re not easy to use — does that really put you in control?
 Most people don’t think so.
 In 2019, Pew Research found that 81 percent of Americans think they have very little or no control over the collection of their data — and 59 percent have little or no understanding about what companies do with their data.

 I’ve likened the situation to saying anyone can fly a 747 because it has a lot of knobs and controls.

-Pichai borrowed this line from Facebook’s Zuckerberg, who similarly asserted consumers are “in control” of their data in his 2018 testimony to Congress no fewer than 45 times.
+Pichai borrowed this line from Facebook’s Zuckerberg, who similarly asserted that consumers are “in control” of their data in his 2018 testimony to Congress no fewer than 45 times.

 Framing the debate around control actually ignores a bigger issue.
-Big tech likes to say they’re collecting all this data to serve us better, when that data also means incredible power — and profit — for them.
+Big tech companies like to say they’re collecting all this data to serve us better, when that data also means incredible power — and profit — for them.

 While questioning Pichai on why Google wanted the DoubleClick data, Demings said, “You’re saying more user data does not mean the more money that Google can collect?”

-“Most of the data today we collect is to help users and provide personalized experiences back,” he replied.
+“Most of the data today we collect is to help users and provide personalized experiences back,” Pichai replied.

-This much is clear: Google’s is the world’s largest advertising company and the data it collects about us is fuel that powers it.
-As Demings told Pichai, “Because of Google's dominance, users have no choice but to surrender.”
+This much is clear: Google is the world’s largest advertising company and the data it collects about us is fuel that powers it.
+As Demings told Pichai, “Because of Google’s dominance, users have no choice but to surrender.”

 2) You have lots of choice

-When Rep. Hank Johnson (D-Georgia) asked Apple’s Cook about the total control it has over the iPhone App Store, Cook pivoted to the idea that it faces lots of competition for selling software.
+When Rep. Hank Johnson (D-Ga.) asked Apple’s Cook about the total control it has over the iPhone App Store, Cook pivoted to the idea that it faces lots of competition for selling software.

 “There is a competition for developers, just like there’s a competition for customers. … Developers, they can write their apps for Android or Windows or Xbox or PlayStation,” he said.
 “I would describe it as a street fight for market share in the smartphone business.”